Turbash/CoinGamble/backend/README.md

 ### Deployment

-This backend is deployed on render free teir.
+This backend is deployed on render free tier.